 Naruhodo: |

-In the Japanese version of Ace Attorney for Nintendo DS/3DS each item in the Court Record is comprised of two icons and two separate boxes (images) that contain caption/age and description data respectively.
+In the Japanese version of Ace Attorney for the Nintendo DS/3DS each item in the Court Record is comprised of two icons and two separate boxes (images) that contain caption/age and description data respectively.

-This caption has no English translation in the DS and 3DS versions, but in the Trilogy HD re-release it was translated as "safe".
+This caption has no English translation in the DS and 3DS versions, but it was translated as "safe" in the Trilogy HD re-release

 Caption (ENG/JAP):